St3ff3nBusch/LUMPI-SDK-Python/README.md

 - The `LumpiParser` provides methods to load point clouds and labels, as well as methods for pose interpolation.
 - The `PointCloudFilter` provides methods to load the background filter matrices and to get segment point clouds with back- and foreground or time intervals.
 - The `CameraViewer` stores the camera parameters, video, and mask-video captures.
 It also provides methods to project the 3D labels into the respective camera view considering frustum box culling.

 ## Labels
-Unfortunately, not all labels were corrected manually, so all corrected labels are marked with a **score** of 4.
+Not all labels were manually corrected; those that were are marked with a **score** of 4.
-The 555th label effort was focused on Measurements 4, 5, and 6 due to the denser point clouds.
+The 555 hour label effort was focused on Measurements 4, 5, and 6 due to the denser point clouds.
 You could download the labels [here](https://seafile.cloud.uni-hannover.de/f/793a2dc58f244a41b815/?dl=1).

 The labels are provided as a CSV file with the following columns:
 - **time** in seconds
 - **object id** unique for each object
 - **2D rectangle: top left x** coordinate of bird's eye view rectangle